jbellogo/Notes/content/Options.md

 # Pricing

-Now the central questions is:  What is a fair price for $C_0$ i.e. the price of the contract?
+Now the central questions is:  What is a fair price for $C_0$ i.e. the price of the option contract?

 We may also be interested in the evolution of the price of the derivative overtime, the fair price for $C_t , t \in [0, T)$.
 Maybe we want to sell it? or just calculate payouts.

 Under the [[Black-Scholes]] model there is a closed form $C_0$ and $C_t$.

-Consider an [[European| european option]] .
-We make money if we are right about our prediction ($S_T > K$ for the call, $S_T < K$ for the put) exactly at time $T$.

-Predicting points is much harder and unreliable than predicting trends, especially if the stock price is relatively volatile (really big up and downs to relative to stock price).
-Say we have a call option and the stock price of BMW is increasing consistently for one year but then at maturity the owner of company decides to go hunt an endangered tiger which causes the $S_T$ to plummet bellow $K$.
+We essentially want to predict the evolution of the stock price.
+There is not much use in predicting the probabilities of exact paths, but maybe we can predict trends and regions in which our stock may land at maturity.

+### Stock price factors
+There are many factors affecting the stock price, some predictable like inflation, company performance, and some confounding ones that no one could predict like corporate scandals, wars, natural disasters.

-To protect against such things we may look to bet on path-dependant options like the Asian or American Option.
-This way we bet on trends and not on points.  \textbf{We expect these to be less risky?}
+To protect our bet against such things we may look to bet on path-dependant options like the Asian or American Option.